 Although prices are hardly reminiscent of the 1950s (or 1996 for that matter), there are good meal deals on the menu.
 Hamburger and hot dog combo meals (French fries and a soft drink with unlimited free refills) are a good bet for cost conscious consumers.
 A regular ice goes for $2.50 while a large will put a slight dent in your wallet for two dollars more.
 Still, this is Itsa Italian Ice we’re talking about and it’s worth it!

-Itsa doesn’t offer table-side service.
-The friendly staff is ready to take your order at a counter and they’ll bring it to your table when it’s ready.
+Philly’s N Fries doesn’t offer table-side service.
+Cathy and her perpetual smile are ready to take your order at a counter and she’ll deliver it to your table when it’s ready unless long lines prevent her from leaving her post (in which case, you’ll be called up to pick it up).
 If there’s one thing reminiscent of the 50s (from what I’ve heard), it’s the service–friendly, accommodating and pleasant.
 The service is enough to bring me back.
 Steve and Cathy are among the most friendly restaurateurs in the Duke City.

-Being a 50s themed restaurant, it’s only fitting that Itsa offer a hot dog that was actually around in the 1950s.
+2 May 2009: Being a 50s themed restaurant, it’s only fitting that Philly’s N Fries offer a hot dog that was actually around in the 1950s.
 Nathan’s Famous were first seen on the Coney Island boardwalk in 1916.
 Not only have they stood the test of time, they’ve expanded nationwide and are available in grocery stores and food courts everywhere.
 Despite being ubiquitous, Nathan’s hot dogs are a take it or leave it proposition with as many aficionados as there are detractors.
-At Itsa these fat all-beef dogs are griddled to a crispy exterior.
+At Philly’s N Fries these fat all-beef dogs are griddled to a crispy exterior.
 They’re browned outside but retain their juiciness inside.

-The only Philadelphia cheesesteak better in Albuquerque is Itsa’s Green Chile Philly, a Philadelphia cheesesteak with New Mexican green chile.
+17 December 2015: The only Philadelphia cheesesteak better in Albuquerque is the restaurant’s Green Chile Philly, a Philadelphia cheesesteak with New Mexican green chile.
 Green chile makes everything taste better, especially when the chile has a piquant bite.
 My friend “Señor Plata,” an aficionado of the Philadelphia cheesesteak ranks this sandwich even higher than his previous favorite at Petito’s Pizzeria in Rio Rancho.
 The biggest difference, in his estimation, is the steak itself which isn’t shaved sliver-thin as at Petito’s.
 It’s also not quite as lean which generally means just a bit of fat for flavor.
-A Los Angeles native, Señor Plata has had the very best cheesesteak sandwiches America’s second largest city has to offer and he rates both Itsa’s and Petito’s higher.
+A Los Angeles native, Señor Plata has had the very best cheesesteak sandwiches America’s second largest city has to offer and he rates Philly’s N Fries higher.

 215 Phoenix Avenue, N.W.